sthurlock/sh3568_hw2_kwic/README.md

            - if this argument is null or "null", the program will write the output to the console.

 # Running the code
 Use IntelliJ to open the directory that was created.
+Then in the terminal, run "mvn clean install" to build the project.

-You can run the testcase testMasterControlWithFileInputAndOutput to run the test with the input and expected output provided in the home work.
+You can run the testcase **testMasterControlWithFileInputAndOutput** to run the test with the input and expected output provided in the home work.

+The input file is test/resources/input.txt and the expected output is in test/resources/expected_output.txt

 Another option is set the input parameters by right clicking on src/main/java/MasterControl, selecting More Run/Debug --> Modify Run Config and entering: